 Narrow doors and differences in level make it very difficult to take prams and pushchairs into the manor house.
 We recommend the use of carrying slings for infants.
 Prams and pushchairs can be left in the manor courtyard.

-Dogs, on a lead, are welcome in the museum’s outdoor areas.
+Dogs, on a leash, are welcome in the museum’s outdoor areas.
 Dogs are not permitted indoors, except for guide dogs.
-There are hooks for tethering dogs and drinking bowls in the courtyard.
+There are drinking bowls for dogs in the courtyard.

 There are two toilets, one with baby-changing facilities, on the ground floor of the manor house with access from the courtyard.
 There are a further two toilets in the park behind the playground.
-Disabled toilets are available in the neighbouring Green Museum.
+Toilets for disabled are available in the neighbouring Green Museum.